simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 (The balancing account is always excluded.)
 Revenues and expenses usually are not migrated to a new file directly; see `--retain` below.

-The generated transactions will have a `start:` tag, with its value set to `--migrate`'s `NEW` argument if any, for easier matching or exclusion.
+The generated transactions will have a `clopen:` tag, with its value set to `--migrate`'s `NEW` argument if any, for easier matching or exclusion.
 When `NEW` is not specified, it will be inferred if possible by incrementing a number (eg a year number) within the default journal's main file name.